Roy Li

 Roy Li Fey Huei, more commonly or affectionally known as Li Fei Hui (Traditional Chinese: 黎沸揮), is a singer from Singapore.
-For the past two decades, besides penning his own songs and producing his own albums, the musician has been writing and producing songs for artists of the region, such as Andy Lau, Jeff Chang, Jacky Cheung, Kelly Poon, Tanya Chua, A-do.
+For the past two decades, besides penning his own songs and producing his own albums, the musician has been writing and producing songs for artists of the region, such as Andy Lau and Jeff Chang.
+In 201r, he acted and sang in Channel 8 drama 118.

+He has also written songs for Jacky Cheung, Kelly Poon, Tanya Chua, and A-do.
 He runs a music school, Imagine Music.
 He participated as one of the judges in the reality singing competitions Project Superstar & Campus SuperStar.
-In 2015, he acted and sung 《等你等到我心痛》 for Channel 8 drama 118.

 Biography

 Roy was born in Brunei, on 12 July 1965.
-Standing at the height of 170 cm.
+He is 170 cm tall.
 He started to pen his own songs in 1986, at the age of 21.
 In the same year, three of his songs were published and sung by artists of the Mando-pop scene.
 In total, he released five albums in Singapore, three albums in Taiwan, and ten compilations in the past twenty years of his career.

-Though Roy is a songwriter and lyricist, he had not been attending proper music training prior to the release of his chart-topper hits.
-According to Roy, he just goes according to the feel of his strummings on the guitar when penning songs.

 <<愛如潮水>>, a prominent classic hit penned by Roy, catapulted Jeff Chang to instant stardom in 1994.
-Inevitably, this song managed to top the charts of countless radio stations in Asia, karaoke play lists, cell phone ringtone downloads charts, etc. In addition to this, <<愛如潮水>> has also garnered the likes of Hong Kong's heavenly king, Andy Lau, as he chose to re-sing and compile it in one of his albums.
+Inevitably, this song managed to top the charts of countless radio stations in Asia, karaoke play lists, cell phone ringtone downloads charts, etc. In addition to this, <<愛如潮水>> has also garnered the likes of Hong Kong's Andy Lau, as he chose to re-sing and compile it in one of his albums.

 Besides penning songs for commercial purposes, the patriotic Roy has also written and published the theme song for the President Star Charity Show in 1994.
 He specially played this piece of composition on the piano in his 1994 album, in dedication to the then-president of Singapore, Ong Teng Cheong.

 After dwelling and carving a niche for himself in Taiwan for 8 years, he decided to return to Singapore and joined Tinybox Music as a music consultant.
-From then, he embarked on his journey as an instructor who trains aspiring singing talents.

-One of his most acclaimed prodigies – Project Superstar female champion of the 1st season, Kelly Poon, whom he had painstakingly trained for three years before she achieved stardom through this nationwide Chinese singing competition.

 Besides being the music director for Kelly Poon's debut album, Love Me, Kelly, his self-written songs are also compiled in it.

 In November 2006, he left Tinybox Music and established his own music school, Imagine Music.

 Project Superstar 2nd season's contestants – Nathaniel Tan (runner up for the male category), Jeremy Kwan, Jeff Teay, are currently under his meticulous tutelage at Focus Music.

-Roy is also known as a stern, witty, sarcastic, albeit jovial judge of the previous 2 seasons of Project Superstar and Campus SuperStar.
+Roy is also known as a judge of the previous 2 seasons of Project Superstar and Campus SuperStar.